 We do not process death certificates.
 We require that licensed funeral or mortuary professionals file the paperwork for death certificates.
 We must have a copy (we do not require a certified copy) for our files and cremation.
-Funeral/Mortuary professionals generally charge a fee to file, and can help you get certified copies.
-The funeral home/mortuary service can fax it to us.
 Your family/estate may need certified copies to close bank, credit card and retirement accounts, and settle estates, real estate, life insurance, online accounts, and other legal matters.
 You can arrange to pay for copies with the funeral service or get them online or from the Register of Deeds from the county where the death occurred.